 Before you leave the “Little City,” swing up Washington Street to check out the lineup of upcoming shows at The State Theatre, one of the area’s beloved venues for live music and concerts.

 Snap some Instagram-worthy shots by the old Red Caboose and former train depot (don’t miss the beautiful mural!), remnants of the trail’s history as a railroad line.
-Pick up necessities at the Whole Foods market, check your bike tires at one of two local bike repair shops (Spokes Etc. or M3 Bike Shop), browse some antique finds at a local shop, soak up some history at the Freeman House Store & Museum, or just relax for a bit on the Vienna Town Green.
+Pick up necessities at the Whole Foods market, check your bike tires at one of three local bike repair shops (Trek Bicycle, Conte's Bike Shop or Bikes@Vienna), browse some antique finds at a local shop, soak up some history at the Freeman House Store & Museum, or just relax for a bit on the Vienna Town Green.

 Grab lunch at one of the many varied options along Maple Avenue or Church Street, from the world-famous chili dogs at Vienna Inn to a healthy smoothie at Greenheart Juice Shop to some of the region’s best tacos or gyros at Taco Bamba or Plaka Grill.
 Or grab a slice of pizza at live music venue Jammin’ Java’s new pizza shop, Union Pie.
 Need a caffeine boost?
 Stop by Caffe Amouri for a hot or cold coffee, and don’t forget to stash a bag of freshly roasted beans for later.

-More photo ops await between Mile Markers 12-13, as you pass by Northside Park.
+More photo ops await as you pass by Northside Park.
 Look for the new, custom-built LOVE sign and see if it’s decorated for an upcoming holiday!

 It’s around this time that you’ll be approaching Reston, one of Fairfax County’s urban centers.